giampaolo/psleak/README.rst

 ======

-A testing framework for detecting **memory leaks** and **unclosed resources** created by Python functions, particularly those **implemented in C or other native extensions**.
+A testing framework for detecting **memory leaks** and **unclosed resources** created by Python functions, particularly those **implemented in C extensions**.

 It was originally developed as part of `psutil`_ test suite, and later split out into a standalone project.